3ph/RxWifi/README.md

 ![Swift](https://img.shields.io/badge/in-swift4.0-orange.svg)

 RxWifi is reactive wrapper for Wi-Fi functionality on iOS.
-It allows you to connect to Wi-Fi network from your app and you can also observe Wi-Fi various changes:
+It allows you to connect to Wi-Fi network from your app and you can also observe various Wi-Fi changes:

-- Wi-Fi is enable on the system level
+- Wi-Fi is enabled on the system level
-- Wi-Fi is connected to AP
+- Wi-Fi is connected to an AP
 - Current connected SSID
 - Current IPv4 address
 - Current IPv6 address

 ## Usage

-You can simply access the RxWifi by accessing `RxWifi.shared`.
+You can simply access the RxWifi by calling `RxWifi.shared`.

 #### Generic properties

-- `isEnabled` - flag determining if the Wi-Fi is turned on in system settings.
+- `isEnabled` - flag determining if the Wi-Fi is turned on in the system settings.
 - `isConnected` - flag determining if the system is currently connected to a Wi-Fi network.
 - `connectedSsid` - name of the currently connected SSID (or nil if not connected).
 - `ipv4` - IPv4 address (or nil if not connected).